crossplane/crossplane/design/one-pager-consuming-k8s-clusters.md

 `KubernetesCluster` claims in their namespace.
-With the introduction of the `KubernetesTarget`, `KubernetesApplication` resources can still be scheduled via label selectors, but will now be scheduled to a `KubernetesTarget` in their namespace, then use its `secretRef` to get the `Secret` that was propagated to the namespace from the Kubernetes cluster managed resource or Kubernetes `Provider` object reference.
-Importantly, for a `KubernetesApplication` to be able to be scheduled to a Kubernetes cluster, a `KubernetesTarget` that points to that cluster managed resource or `Provider` *must* be present in the namespace of the `KubernetesApplication`.
+With the introduction of the `KubernetesTarget`, `KubernetesApplication` resources can still be scheduled via label selectors, but will now be scheduled to a `KubernetesTarget` in their namespace, then use its `connectionSecretRef` to get the `Secret` that was propagated to the namespace from the Kubernetes cluster managed resource or already existed due to manual creation.
+Importantly, for a `KubernetesApplication` to be able to be scheduled to a Kubernetes cluster, a `KubernetesTarget` that points to that cluster managed resource or local `Secret` *must* be present in the namespace of the `KubernetesApplication`.

 This change isolates the actions of *provisioning* (`KubernetesCluster` or cloud-specific managed resource), *publishing* (`KubernetesTarget`), and *consuming* (`KubernetesApplication`) Kubernetes clusters, actions which may be executed by [almost disjoint] sets of users.
 Having these actions represented by separate custom resources allows for more granular [RBAC] permissions around Kubernetes cluster usage in Crossplane.

+### Automatic KubernetesTarget Creation Controller

+Because the ability to *publish* a Kubernetes cluster provides immense power in a Crossplane environment, it is desirable for Kubernetes cluster managed resources to be able to be consumed in the namespace that they are claimed without a user requiring the ability to create a `KubernetesTarget`.
+For instance, if an infrastructure owner wants to allow for an application team to provision some clusters dynamically by creating a `KubernetesCluster` claim in their namespace that references a `GKEClusterClass`, that application team should be able to then schedule `KubernetesApplication` resources to that cluster without requiring the permissions to create a `KubernetesTarget` (which would allow them to enable to consumption of any Kubernetes cluster managed resource) or asking the infrastructure owner to cerate a `KubernetesTarget` for them (which would break the self-service model).

+To enable this functionality, a single controller should be implemented in core Crossplane that watches for the creation of `KubernetesCluster` claim resources and automatically creates a `KubernetesTarget` with the `connectionSecretRef` set to the connection `Secret` that was propagated to the namespace.
+Importantly, this controller should also clean up the `KubernetesTarget` when the `KubernetesCluster` (and corresponding) `Secret` are deleted.
+This can be accomplished by setting an `ownerReference` to the `KubernetesCluster` claim on the `KubernetesTarget`.
+In addition, because this `KubernetesTarget` resource may be scheduled to by a `KubernetesApplication` using labels, any labels that are present on the `KubernetesCluster` claim should be propagated to the `KubernetesTarget` resource and the name of the resource should match that of the claim.

 ### User Workflows